 \section{Background: The Montes Algorithm and Ore's Theorems}

 The Montes algorithm is a powerful $p$-adic factorization algorithm that is based on and extends the pioneering work of {\O}ystein Ore \cite{Ore}.
 We do not need the full strength of the Montes algorithm here.
 In fact, though we use the notation and setup of the general implementation, we will only make use of the aspects developed by Ore.
-We will briefly summarize the tools which we will utilize.
-For the complete development of the Montes algorithm, see \cite{GMN}.
-Our notation will follow \cite{ElFadilMontesNart}, which gives a more extensive summary than we undertake here.
+The following is a brief summary of the tools we will utilize; for the complete development of the Montes algorithm, see \cite{GMN}.
+Our notation will roughly follow \cite{ElFadilMontesNart}, which gives a more extensive summary than we undertake here.

 Let $p$ be an integral prime, $K$ a number field with ring of integers $\Ocal_K$, and $\gp$ a prime of $K$ above $p$.
 Write $K_\gp$ to denote the completion of $K$ at $\gp$.
 Suppose we have a monic, irreducible polynomial $f(x)\in \Ocal_K[x]$.
 We extend the standard $\gp$-adic valuation to $\Ocal_K[x]$ by defining the $\gp$-adic valuation of $f(x) = a_n x^n + \cdots + a_1 x + a_0 \in \Ocal_K[x]$ to be